malte18/Gifbot/README.md

 # Gifbot
 Slackbot that pulls random GIFs and curates votes.

+whatup